What does it mean to be a board or committee member?

 There are opportunities for persons of all genders, ages, socio-economic backgrounds, professional experiences and nationality.
 Anyone with an interest in contributing to good government as a board or committee member should register.

-The Encouraging Diversity page includes information about those groups being specifically targeted and encouraged to register their interest via OnBoardWA.
+The Diverse Boards page includes information about those groups being specifically targeted and encouraged to register their interest via OnBoardWA.